Non-Standard Choice in Matching Markets: Richness

 \end{enumerate}

-Note that $i_2$ would never block a matching where she is assigned some institution.
-Similarly, $i_1$ having the lowest priority, would never contest another individual's assignment.
-Moreover, $i_3$ can only block assignments of $i_1$.
-It follows that there are exactly three stable matchings for problem $\gamma$.
+Note that $i^1$ would never block a matching where she is assigned some institution.
+Similarly, $i^3$ having the lowest priority, can never block any other individual's assignment.
+Moreover, $i^2$ can only block assignments of $i^3$.
+It follows that there are exactly four stable matchings for problem $\gamma$.